hugowetterberg/drupal-iphone-site/sites/all/modules/nodewords/README.txt

 2. Copy the complete 'nodewords/' directory into the 'modules/' directory of your Drupal site.

-3. Enable the "Meta tags" module from the module administration page (Administer >> Site configuration >> Modules).
+3. Enable the "Nodewords" module from the module administration page (Administer >> Site configuration >> Modules).

-   The needed tables will be automatically created.
-If this fails, you will need to create the tables manually.
-For example, the table definition for MySQL is:

-     CREATE TABLE nodewords (
-       type varchar(16) not null,
-       id varchar(255) not null,
-       name varchar(32) not null,
-       content varchar(255) null,
-       PRIMARY KEY (type, id, name)
-     ) /*!40100 DEFAULT CHARACTER SET utf8 */;

-   Do not forget to adjust the table name (nodewords) to work with your table prefix if you use table prefixing.

 4. Configure the module (see "Configuration" below).

-Upgrading nodewords (aka Meta tags) (on Drupal 4.7 or later)
+Upgrading Nodewords (aka Meta tags) (on Drupal 4.7 or later)
 ------------------------------------------------------------------------------

 1. Backup your database.